odpi/egeria/open-metadata-conformance-suite/docs/performance-workbench/profiles/relationship-search/README.md

 The tests then proceed to exercise other search variations, but only ever retrieve the first page of results for each:

-- `findEntitiesByPropertyValue` for each entity type with the following variations:
+- `findRelationshipsByPropertyValue` for each relationship type with the following variations:
     - exact match to a value
     - starts with a value
     - contains a value
     - ends with a value
     - arbitrary regular expression match to a value

-- `findEntitiesByProperty` for each entity type, with the following variations -- in each case preferring non-string properties (if any exist for the type), given the tests above heavily exercise string-based queries:
+- `findRelationshipsByProperty` for each relationship type, with the following variations -- in each case preferring non-string properties (if any exist for the type), given the tests above heavily exercise string-based queries:
     - match a single value
     - match both of two values
     - match either of two values
     - match neither of two values

-In addition, these tests will record into the Environment profile the `totalEntitiesFound`.
+In addition, these tests will record into the Environment profile the `totalRelationshipsFound`.

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),